The Clear Edge

 The Executive Summary

-Founders at $100K months risk burning 30–40 extra hours weekly by treating all work as equal; making the Designer Shift frees 25 hours while keeping $100K–$130K income by redesigning which hours you work.
+Founders at $100K/month quietly burn 30–40 extra hours weekly by treating all work as equal; the Designer Shift frees 25 hours by redesigning which hours you work, not how hard you work.

-• Time to implement: Expect 2 weeks for the time audit, 2–3 months to eliminate 10–15 hours weekly, 3–6 months to delegate another 15–25 hours weekly via hires and systems, and a one-time 40–60 hour documentation push that turns the Designer Shift into a durable 25-hour founder role.\
+• Time to implement: Expect 2 weeks for the time audit, 2–3 months to cut 10–15 hours weekly, 3–6 months to delegate another 15–25 hours weekly through hires and systems, plus a one-time 40–60 hour documentation push that turns the Designer Shift into a durable 25-hour founder role.

 Written by Nour Boustani for $100K–$130K/month founders and operators who want to keep $100K+ income on 25-hour weeks without shrinking revenue, drowning in admin, or guessing what to delegate first.